dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 * The argument `filename` was renamed to `filepath` and now also accepts a `pathlib.Path` object
 * [Changes to `BasePersistence`](#basepersistence) also affect this class.

+We have prepared a script that will help you convert your v13 pickle-files into v20 pickle files.
+Note that this script is a best-effort solution for a conversion - for some special cases, a conversion may not be possible without adjusting the v13 data before.

+> Here be details

 ### `Updater`